Bienreti/os212/tips.md

 #### 6. Need some more exercises?
 Try searching for GATE-CS problem and solution of a particular topic on the internet

 GATE-CS is a test for getting into post-grad CS/IT program in top indian uni's.
 Fortunately, operating system come out to be one of the covered topics.

+#### 7. Get yourself a beefy computer ASAP

+You should know what you're heading to if the course uses VirtualBox (Hint: Lot of rams).

+#### 8. Backup your virtual box image before doing some high risk assignment

+Later in the course, some part of the assignment will take about 15-30 minutes.
+If you fail that one, you must inevitably repeat the assign which can take hours to complete.